somnambulist-tech/project-manager/readme.md

 ## Features

- * groups separate micro services projects together
+ * groups separate micro-service projects together
- * gives a docker overview of running processes
+ * gives an overview of running docker processes across all services
  * supports dependencies between services
- * supports making new services and libraries (configurable source repositories)
  * supports multiple projects on a single machine
+ * supports templates for libraries and services
+ * supports docker container definitions for easier adding to services
  * all configuration is by yaml files

 ## Installation

+Project Manager requires PHP 7.3+ to be installed and in your shell path.

 Grab the phar archive and copy it to `/usr/local/bin` or add it to your path.
 Symlink the phar to `spm` or a.n.other name.
 Be sure to verify the SHA checksum with